Forest School

 My Approach

 Each weekly Forest School session is 2.5 hours long and will follow recognised Forest School principles.
 You can learn more about these here.
-Experiences are learner-led and designed to support confidence, resilience, independence and a meaningful connection with nature.
-Research shows that outdoor education can have a positive impact on children’s emotional wellbeing, problem-solving skills and social development, as well as their academic achievement.
+Experiences are learner-led and designed to support increased self-confidence, resilience, independence and a meaningful connection with nature.
+Research shows that outdoor education can have a positive impact on children’s emotional wellbeing, problem-solving skills and social development, as well as their academic achievement, which is why I hope to create a forest school to complement and enrich children’s experience of mainstream education.

 Participants have the opportunity to: